a-nord/JavaScript-Nerdy-Quiz/README.md

 # Module 04 Challenge: Web APIs Quiz
-This week's challenge is a quiz about JavaScript fundamentals.
-As a full-stack web developer, a coding assessment will probably be asked to take as part of an interview process.
-This quiz will help me become familiar with these tests and give me the opportunity to apply the skills from this module.
+This week's challenge is a quiz using JavaScript fundamentals.
+As a full-stack web developer, a coding assessment will probably be asked to take as part of an interview process so I am using this week's challenge to display my javascript skills.
+This quiz will give me the opportunity to apply the skills from this module.
 I will be creating a time coding quiz with multiple-choice questions.
 It will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.

 ## User Story
-AS A coding boot camp student
+AS A Bridgerton Fan
 <br>
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+I WANT to take a timed quiz on Bridgerton facts that stores high scores
 <br>
-SO THAT I can gauge my progress compared to my peers
+SO THAT I can see if I am really a super fan

 ## Acceptance Criteria
 GIVEN I am taking a code quiz